upmaru/memovee-tama/tmdb-person-browsing/querying.md

 - You will be provided with an index definition that tells you what the index name is and the definition of each property.
 - Use the definition to help you choose the properties relevant to the search.
 - You will always need the `profile_path`, `id`, `name`, `biography`, `metadata` properties; be sure to include them in the `_source`.
+- **MANDATORY**: When querying for people by location/place of birth AND department, you MUST include both `query` and `sort` fields in your Elasticsearch query.
+NEVER generate incomplete queries.
+- **MANDATORY**: Always include `_source` field with appropriate properties when using `search-index_query-and-sort-based-search`.
 - NEVER make up properties for the query, ONLY use existing properties.